 The Goliathsluis was built in 1852 to drain the Eemspolder.
 When the Emmapolder was completed in 1944, the lock (and the mill) lost its function.
 In 2021-22, the lock was completely restored and the original wooden doors were replaced.

-North Polder Sluice
+North Polder Side

 From 1811 onwards, the Noordpolderzijl lock was responsible for draining the Noordpolder.
-With the completion of the new pumping station in 1982, the lock became redundant and was bricked up.
+With the completion of the new pumping station 1982, the lock became redundant and was bricked up.

 Colonial shipping